franciscoquinteros/loadbalancer/README.md

 - Python 3.8 or higher
 - A Telegram Bot Token (get one from [@BotFather](https://t.me/BotFather))
 - Admin credentials for the platform
+- Platform URLs for login, user creation, and balance management

 ### Installation